Ben Schrader Jr.

 Bio

-While conducting basic training at Texas A&M University (at the time was a military school), Ben Schrader, Jr., would obtain two years in the Chemical Corps and he was commissioned as a 2nd Army Lieutenant before being place on active duty.
-After attending Mortar and Chemical Office Corps school at Fort McClellan, Alabama, he received his orders with the 4th Battalion Smoke Generator Chemical Corps bound for Korean in Spring of ’52.
+Ben Schrader, Jr., completed basic training at Texas A&M University while it was a military school.
+He trained for two years in the Chemical Corps and was commissioned as a 2nd Army Lieutenant before being place on active duty.
+After attending Mortar and Chemical Office Corps school at Fort McClellan, Alabama, he received his orders with the 4th Battalion Smoke Generator Chemical Corps bound for Korean in Spring of 1952.
 The crucial task of the Smoke Generator Company as Combat Engineers was to lay smoke over harbors and bridges in the event of an air attack.
-Ben Schrader also laid smoke screens while building pontoon bridges over rivers.
-After his initial project, Ben was reassigned as Platoon Leader to the 2nd Battalion 4.2 Mortar Company that provided twenty-four hour supplies and artillery support for the Korean Infantry.
-Since Ben’s return to Korea, he is amazed at the infrastructure, the Koreans’ love for their country, and respect civilians had for America’s involvement in the Korean War.
+He also laid smoke screens while building pontoon bridges over rivers.
+After his initial project, he was reassigned as platoon leader to the 2nd Battalion 4.2 Mortar Company that provided twenty-four hour supplies and artillery support for the Korean infantry.
+He was amazed at the infrastructure after his return to Korea, the Koreans’ love for their country, and respect civilians had for America’s involvement in the Korean War.

 Video Clips

-The Combat Chemical Engineer Corps developed smoke screens over the rivers which would allow the battalion to lay the bridges without being attacked by the enemy.
-The worry was that while placing these bridges, the enemy would lay mines in the river bottoms, so the engineers were hoping they had done their job well without risking the lives their fellow soldiers.
-Ben Schrader hoped that all the bombs had be deactivated prior to coming so close to these rivers.
+Ben Schrader reports as part of the Combat Chemical Engineer Corps, he developed smoke screens over the rivers which would allow the battalion to lay bridges without being attacked by the enemy.
+He recalls his worry was that while placing these bridges, the enemy would lay mines in the river bottoms, so the engineers hoped the mine sweepers had done their job well so they would not risk the lives their fellow soldiers, hoping all the bombs had been deactivated prior to coming so close to these rivers.

 Share YouTube: